temeweckis/tu-delft-latex-template/README.md

 ## Usage

-1. Copy this directory to your desired directory.
+1. Copy this directory to your desired directory and remove the `.git` directory.

     ```bash
-    cp -r tu-delft-latex-template/ [your_dir]
+    cp -r tu-delft-latex-template/ [your_dir] && rm -rf [your_dir]/.git/
     ```

 2. Edit the `.tex` files to your liking.